Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 – Bungaku Ito

-The halls of queer history are filled with art.
-Sadao Hasegawa is another name in a long list of iconic creators who have shaped and changed their culture.
+Sadao Hasegawa is in a long list of iconic creators who have shaped and changed their culture.
 His name most often shows up in lists, tied to two others.
-First, Tom of Finland remains one of the most well-known figures in queer art history.
+First, Tom of Finland, who remains one of the most well-known figures in queer art history.
 He is described as the “most influential creator of gay pornographic images.”
 The other name tied to Sadao’s is Yukio Mashima, an author equally controversial as he was iconic.
 It is primarily due to Hasegawa’s admiration that his name is linked to Mashima’s, as well as their similar deaths.

-Born in 1945 in Japan, his childhood is remembered as a rather introspective one.
+Born in 1945 in Japan, his childhood is remembered as an introspective one.
 He began his pursuit of art fairly young.
-The work of Tom of Finland has a clear impact on the way Hasegawa portrayed men in his artwork starting out.
+The work of Tom of Finland had a clear impact on the way Hasegawa portrayed men in his artwork starting out.
 However, over time the European influences became eclipsed by Indian, Thia, Tibetan Buddhist, African, Japanese, and Balinese.
 As he began travelling in his twenties, Hasegawa’s art was heavily influenced by the cultures he encountered, and his pieces would reflect this.

 His work mainly focused on erotic paintings of men, including elements from a wide variety of kinks.
 Hasegawa was mainly published in queer publications and soon garnered a reputation for his skill and ability to mesh so many different cultures and practices within his paintings.
 However, while he could gain a level of success within Japan, he adamantly refused all offers to distribute his work internationally.